Anri17/chat-with-socket-io/README.md

   3. execute the command "npm install" to install all dependencies
   4. execute the command "npm start" to start the server

-The server will be running, and now you can acess the website with "http://localhost:3000/"
+The server will be running and now you can open the website in a new tab with the following link: "http://localhost:3000/"

 Open more than one tab to simulate multile users.